SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-thing.md

 #### honorific

-A honorific is a grammatical feature category that encodes half of practs related to social relationships.
+Honorifity (my term) is a grammatical feature category that encodes half of practs related to social relationships.
+A honorific is a grammeme/gram from the honorifity grammatical feature category.
-Honorifics may encode formality, social distance, politeness, humillity, deference, or respect, depending on the language.
+Honorifics may specifically encode formality, social distance, politeness, humillity, deference, or respect, depending on the language.
-Honorifics may be realized via a variety of linguistic devices.
+The honorific target (my term) is the relationship with whom the honorific is targeting.
+No matter the honorific target, the second party in the relationship the honorific is saying something about is usually There are four common honorific targets: addressee, referent, bystander, situation.

 ##### T-V

-The T-V distinction (wide) is a honorific distinction realized in pronouns.
+»⟮The T-V distinction (wide)⟯« is realizing ⟮＿honorifity＿⟯ using ⟮＿pronouns＿⟯.
-The T-V distinction (narrow) is a honorific distinction realized in two different second-person pronouns.
+»⟮The T-V distinction (narrow)⟯« is realizing ⟮＿honorifity＿⟯ using ⟮two different⟯ ⟮＿second-person＿ ＿pronouns＿⟯.
-The T-V distinction is common in many Indo-European languages, but not english.
+⟮＿The T-V distinction (wide, narrow)＿⟯ exists in ⟮many⟯ ⟮Indo-European languages⟯, but not ⟮c_;english⟯.
-The name T-V distinction comes from latin tu/vos.
+The name T-V distinction comes from ⟮latin tu/vos⟯.

 ### sememes

 #### polarity

-Polarity is a grammatical feature category ＆ feature feature that encodes the difference between positive and negative polarity.
+»⟮Polarity⟯« is ⟮＿a grammatical feature category＿⟯ that encodes ⟮the distinction between positive and negative⟯.
-Positive/negative polarity may be truth/falsity and/or confirmation/denial.
-There may be separate polarity grammemes for truth/falsity and confirmation/denial grammemes, or grammemes may be ambiguous between them.
-Positive polarity =syn= affirmation
-Negative polarity =syn= negation
+»⟮True/false polarity⟯« (my term) is ⟮＿polarity＿⟯ encoding the distinction between ⟮true and false⟯.
+»⟮aff/neg polarity⟯« (my term) is ⟮＿polarity＿⟯ encoding the distinction between ⟮affirmation and negation⟯.
+Various items ⟮may distinguish between⟯ ⟮＿true/false polarity＿ and ＿aff/neg polarity＿⟯, or ⟮c_-;be ambiguous between them⟯.

 #### posessive

-A posessive is a grammeme indicating posession.
+»⟮A posessive⟯« is ⟮＿a grammeme＿⟯ indicating ⟮posession⟯.
-Posessives may be instantiated via lexemes or inflectional/derivational morphemes.
+Posessives may be encoded via lexemes or inflectional/derivational morphemes.
 Inflectional morphology instantiating a posessive is genitive/posessive case.
 Lexemes instatiating a posessive are most commonly possessive determiners, pronouns and verbs.
 Examples for posessive verbs are to have, haben, tener.